 So let’s begin by looking at what a vision board is.
 A vision board (also known as a dream board) is a board on which you display photographs, words, quotes, pictures.
 And anything else that helps you visualize your future goals.
 It is made from cardboard with paper clippings and images attached to it or built on a computer.
 Essentially what you are creating is a board with your future goals clearly defined upon it.
 This board is then placed somewhere prominent, so you look at it several times a day.
 Looking at it will help keep you focused clearly on your goals and the direction you are heading in.

 “One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular” – Tony Robbins

 You first need to set your goals; this can be done in either one session or over a few days/weeks.
 It all depends on you and what is comfortable for you.
-I jot down my goals, wishes & aspirations using a piece of paper and a pen, whereas, my friend writes everything in the notes section on her phone.
+I jot down my goals, wishes, and aspirations using a piece of paper and a pen, whereas, my friend writes everything in the notes section on her phone.

-Take away all the blocks and negativity and think about: where would you be? where you would go? what qualities would you possess? how would you feel in mind, body, and spirit? if there were no boundaries.
-Write it all down on the sheet of paper or in a book as bullet points, sentences, or a mixture of both.
-Write however feels natural to you.
-Put your thoughts out there, this is the beginning of making them a reality.
+Sit quietly and think about what you want out of life and where you want to be.
+Write it all down on a sheet of paper or in a book as bullet points, sentences, or any other medium that works for you.
+Putting your thoughts out there is the beginning of making them a reality.